 If you switch mortgage remember to look at the overall repayment period.
 You may be able to pay less monthly, but check the final repayment date of the mortgage as well.

 Also you may be able to switch your mortgage deal with your current lender, avoiding some unnecessary costs.
 Many lenders will allow you to switch your mortgage deal reasonably easily, although these products are often not as good as their new customer products, or products from other lenders.
+Most lenders now allow us to assist you with this, and so we can make accurate comparisons of remortgaging away to a new lender against staying with your current one.

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR ANY OTHER DEBT SECURED ON IT.